tprasadtp/protonvpn-docker/README.md

 - Connects to a server in ~5 seconds
 - LAN/private networks remain accessible and are not routed over VPN, no special configuration required!
-- Supports split horizon DNS **automatically** if `systemd-resolved` is in use (aka your lan/corporate hostnames resolve perfectly fine when ProtonVPN is active)
+- Supports split horizon DNS **automatically** if `systemd-resolved` is in use (non-container use only) (aka your lan/corporate host-names resolve perfectly fine when ProtonVPN is active)
 - Supports running as systemd unit (natively and as podman container)
 - Supports roaming clients